 The installation of direct-bury steel poles would require the excavation of holes approximately 20 to 48 inches in diameter and approximately seven to 12 feet deep.
-Self-supported steel poles would be installed on micro-pile foundations.
-Micro-pile foundation installation would require the excavation of holes approximately eight inches in diameter by approximately 10 to 40 feet deep.
+Foundation-supported steel poles would be installed on poured or micro-pile foundations.
+Micro-pile foundation installation would require the excavation of holes approximately eight inches in diameter by approximately 10 to 40 feet deep; poured foundations would require the excavation of holes approximately six to seven feet in diameter by approximately 16 to 30 feet deep.
 Poles that encounter groundwater may require dewatering, which can increase the potential for sedimentation if not performed properly.
 However, dewatering would not likely be necessary due to the small diameter of the excavation holes.
 The area with the highest possibility of needing dewatering is in Cottonwood Valley, along the TL629 and C449 lines.
 The depth to groundwater varies widely depending on location and ranges from five feet to approximately 100 feet.

 Surface waters are present in this area, including La Posta Valley Creek and Kitchen Creek.
-If dewatering is required, dewatering systems-as outlined in SDG&E's BMP Manual-would be used to dispose of groundwater.
+If dewatering is required, dewatering systems-as outlined in SDG&E's Water Quality BMPs Manual-would be used to dispose of groundwater.
 Typically, groundwater would be pumped into a tank and either discharged to land in accordance with RWQCB regulations or transported to an authorized discharge location.
 Excavated holes would need to be backfilled with concrete.

 For direct-bury steel poles, the annular space between replacement steel poles and hole walls would be backfilled with concrete.
-For self-supported steel poles, a steel rod would be inserted into the hole and centered, and the remaining space filled with a mixture of water, cement, and sand.
+For foundation-supported steel poles, a steel rod would be inserted into the hole and centered, and the remaining space filled with a mixture of water, cement, and sand.
 Use of concrete near aquatic resources, combined with storm water run-off, has the potential to affect water quality by increasing pH.
 Where concrete use is required near waterways, APM-HYD-01 and APM-HYD-02 would be implemented to minimize impacts.